edgarcancinoe/T3003B_IntelligentRobotics/README.md

 ##### Reference

 Siradjuddin, I., Siradjuddin, I. A., & Adhisuwignjo, S. (2015).
 An Image Based Visual Control Law for a Differential Drive Mobile Robot. *International Journal of Mechanical & Mechatronics Engineering*, 15(6).
-[Read the paper here](link-to-paper)

 ---
 ### Week 2: Control and Odometry